 The Illumination Learning logo and name were inspired by a pilgrimage to Agia Sophia in the fall of 2007 with my husband.
 I was staring at the ceiling and marveling at how these crosses were still illuminating the ceiling despite the effort to paint over them.

 I grew up Orthodox and many of the stories I share here are shaped and influenced by my parents’ example for us.
 When I was 14, my dad, Fr.
 Bill Christ, was ordained to the holy priesthood at Hellenic College/Holy Cross in Boston, Massachusetts.
-I am the oldest of six kids.
+I am the oldest of six kids and have always loved taking care of kids since I can remember.
 My educational background is elementary education.
 I have taught in daycares, elementary public schools (including one year with severely autistic children), church school, and have homeschooled my kids since my oldest was in third grade – many, many years ago.
 I have been a church school director and a St. John Chrysostom Oratorical Festival Coordinator.
 My husband and I were foster parents for three years and took in five boys under the age of 5 in just over one year’s time for a grand total of six kids in our home.
 We adopted our oldest three foster sons and our youngest two foster sons were adopted by extended family.
-Currently we have five children – one girl and four boys ranging in ages from 20 to a year with another baby on the way summer 2015.
+Currently we have six children – one girl and five boys ranging in age from 22 to almost 2.

-After reading the following excerpt from Sophie Koulomzin’s book, Our Church Our Children – I simply cannot phrase it any more perfectly about how I feel towards the works I offer here:
+After reading the following excerpt from Sophie Koulomzin’s book, Our Church Our Children – I simply cannot phrase it any more perfectly about how I feel towards the works I offer here on Illumination Learning: